erhauser/bioschemas-ghpages-markup-tutorial/README.md

 ![Result](./images/checker-result.png)

 We are missing some of the _recommended_ properties and the validator indicates this as _improvements_.
+Note, you may also see messages about required missing properties for the licence.
+We can ignore this for now.

 ### Creating a Sitemap
 If you want to make it easier for machines to crawl your website (and this could be a good idea when you have markup and you want to enable easy integration into aggregators), consider adding a sitemap.xml to your website.